wmertens/compiled-i18n/docs/qwik.md

 Make sure you have the Vite plugin installed, as per the instructions in the [README](../Readme.md).

 ## Qwik-specific install steps
+### Extra API

+These helpers are exported from `compiled-i18n/qwik`:

+### `extractBase({serverData}: RenderOptions): string`

+Use this only if your translate mode is "inline" (the default).
+If you are using "split" mode, the bundle remains unchanged.

+This sets the base path for assets for a Qwik application.
+Pass it to the `base` property of the render options.

+If running in development mode, the base path is simply `/build`.
+Otherwise, it's `/build/${locale}`.
+It also includes the base path given to vite.

+### `setSsrLocaleGetter(): void`

+Configure compiled-i18n to use the locale from Qwik during SSR.

+Call this in your entry.ssr file.

 ### Server code

 In your `entry.ssr.tsx` file, which is your **server entry point**, you need to set the locale getter, as well as the HTML `lang` attribute and the base path for assets.
 Apply the lines marked with +++: